11 Best Day Trips from Krakow, Poland

 How to get to Częstochowa

-With direct train connections, Częstochowa is one of the easier places to get to on this list.
-Trains between Krakow Glowny and Częstochowa Stradom leave every couple hours, taking about one and a half hours.
+With direct train connections, Częstochowa is one of the easier places to add to your Poland itinerary.
+Trains between Krakow Glowny and Częstochowa Stradom leave every couple of hours, taking about one and a half hours.

 Be sure to book tickets to Częstochowa Stradom, not Częstochowa, and to check journey times.
 You’ll be cursing your luck if you mistakenly get stuck on an insanely slow local train that will suck 3-4 hours extra out of your day.
 Check schedules on PKP.